newmancroos/Python-Project/README.md

 <b>MD5 and bcrypt are both hashing algorithms, but they differ significantly in their design, intended use, and security implications, particularly for password storage.</b><br/>
 **MD5 (Message-Digest Algorithm 5):** <br/>
 **Purpose:** <br/>
-MD5 was designed as a fast and efficient algorithm for generating fixed-size hash values for data integrity checks and message authentication.
+MD5 was designed as a fast and efficient algorithm for generating fixed-size hash values for data integrity checks and message authentication.<br/>
 **Speed:** <br/>
-It is computationally fast, making it suitable for applications where quick hashing is required, such as verifying file integrity or creating checksums.
+It is computationally fast, making it suitable for applications where quick hashing is required, such as verifying file integrity or creating checksums.<br/>
 **Security:** <br/>
 MD5 is considered cryptographically broken for security-sensitive applications like password storage due to its vulnerability to collision attacks (where two different inputs produce the same hash) and pre-image attacks (recovering the original input from the hash).

 <br/><br/><br/>
 **bcrypt:** <br/>
 **Purpose:** <br/>
-bcrypt is specifically designed for securely hashing passwords, prioritizing resistance to brute-force and rainbow table attacks.
+bcrypt is specifically designed for securely hashing passwords, prioritizing resistance to brute-force and rainbow table attacks.<br/>
 **Speed:** <br/>
 It is intentionally designed to be slow and computationally intensive, making it difficult for attackers to try many password combinations quickly.
-This "work factor" is adjustable, allowing the algorithm to be scaled with increasing computational power.
+This "work factor" is adjustable, allowing the algorithm to be scaled with increasing computational power.<br/>
 **Salting:** <br/>
 bcrypt automatically incorporates a random salt into each password hash, meaning the same plaintext password will produce a different hash each time it's hashed.
-This thwarts rainbow table attacks.
+This thwarts rainbow table attacks.<br/>
 **Security:** <br/>
-bcrypt is considered a strong and secure algorithm for password hashing due to its adaptive nature, salting, and resistance to GPU optimization for cracking.
+bcrypt is considered a strong and secure algorithm for password hashing due to its adaptive nature, salting, and resistance to GPU optimization for cracking.<br/>

 ### Key Differences and Why bcrypt is Preferred for Passwords:
 **Security:** <br/>
 bcrypt's design directly addresses the vulnerabilities that make MD5 unsuitable for password hashing.
-Its slowness and salting mechanism significantly increase the cost and time required for attackers to compromise passwords.
+Its slowness and salting mechanism significantly increase the cost and time required for attackers to compromise passwords.<br/>
 **Purpose:** <br/>
 MD5 is a general-purpose hashing algorithm, while bcrypt is a specialized password hashing function.
 **Adaptability:** <br/>
-bcrypt's adjustable work factor allows it to remain secure against increasing computational power over time, a feature MD5 lacks.
+bcrypt's adjustable work factor allows it to remain secure against increasing computational power over time, a feature MD5 lacks.<br/>
 **Resistance to Attacks:** <br/>
-bcrypt's design makes it resistant to brute-force attacks, rainbow table attacks, and is less susceptible to GPU acceleration compared to MD5.
+bcrypt's design makes it resistant to brute-force attacks, rainbow table attacks, and is less susceptible to GPU acceleration compared to MD5.<br/>
 In summary, while MD5 may still have non-security-critical applications, bcrypt is the recommended and industry-standard choice for securely hashing passwords due to its inherent design for security and resistance to modern attack techniques.
    </pre>